 Welcome to Caldey Island

 Caldey Island lies cradled in the magnificent South Pembrokeshire coastline on the western fringes of Wales.
-It is one of Britain's holy islands.

 Step onto Caldey Island and discover a place that’s far from everyday, where red squirrels dart among the trees and seals relax on the rocks, peek into historic buildings, wander through peaceful woodlands, picnic on the sandy beaches, and enjoy a taste of the island’s handmade chocolate and the unique scent of Caldey Lavender Perfume.